Utilities in JRButils for Micro Focus v27

 Some commands require supervisory rights, others require console operator status.

-Servcert imports, exports and lists server certificates.
+Servcert imports, exports and lists server certificates on NetWare servers.
 A range of certificate properties may be displayed.
 These include:

 Number of extensions